 The historian Owen Davies wrote this in referring to a passage from an old source.
 He didn’t mention where it came from.
 In doing a search on Google Books, multiple results came up.
 The earliest is supposedly on page 624 of the 1850 Family Herald – Volumes 8-9, but there is no text for it available online.
-Several books from the 1850s to 1880s quote it.
+Several other books from the 1850s to 1880s reprinted it.
 (1)

 Below is the totality of what Davies shared.
 It might have originally been part of a longer passage, but it is all that I could find from online sources.
 It’s a short account and intriguing.

-“How do you account,” said a north country minister of the last age (the late Rev. Mr. M’Bean, of Alves,) to a sagacious old elder of his session, “for the almost total disappearance of the ghosts and fairies that used to be common in your young days?”
+“How do you account,” said a north country (3) minister of the last age (the late Rev. Mr. M’Bean, of Alves,) to a sagacious old elder of his session, “for the almost total disappearance of the ghosts and fairies that used to be common in your young days?”
 “Tak’ my word for’t, minister,” replied the old man, “it’s a’ owing to the tea; whan the tea cam’ in, ghaists an’ fairies gaed out.
 Weel do I mind whan at a’ our neebourly meetings — bridals, christenings, lyke-wakes, an’ the like — we entertained ane anither wi’ rich nappy ale; an’ when the verra dowiest o’ us used to get warm i’ the face, an’ a little confused i’ the head, an’ weel fit to see amaist onything when on the muirs on yer way hame.
 But the tea has put out the nappy; an’ I have remarked that by losing the nappy we lost baith ghaists and fairies.”

 Let me make some connections.
 Alcohol is a particular kind of drug.
 Chuck Pezeshki argues that, “alcohol is much more of a ‘We’ drug when used in moderation, than an ‘I’ drug” (Leadership for Creativity Isn’t all Child’s Play).
 He adds that, “There’s a reason for the old saying ‘when the pub closes, the revolution starts!’”
 Elsewhere, he offers the contrast that, “Alcohol is on average is pro-empathetic, sugar anti-empathetic” (The Case Against Sugar — a True Psychodynamic Meta-Review).

 There are those like Terrence McKenna who see psychedelics as having much earlier played a central role in shaping the human mind.
 This is indicated by the wide use of psychedelics by indigenous populations all over the planet and by evidence of their use among ancient people.
-Psychedelics preceded civilization and it seems that their use declined as civilization further developed.
+Psychedelics and entheogens preceded civilization and it seems that their use declined as civilization further developed.
 What replaced psychedelics over time were the addictive stimulants.
 That other variety of drug has a far different affect on the human mind and culture.

-The change began millennia ago.
+The change slowly began millennia ago.
 But the full takeover of the addictive mentality only seems to have come fully into its own in recent centuries.
 The popularizing of caffeinated drinks in the 19th century is a key example of the modernizing of the mind.
 People didn’t simply have more active imaginations in the past.
-They really did live in a cultural worldview where apparitions were common, maybe in the way that Julian Jaynes proposed that in the Bronze Age people heard voices.
+They really did live in a cultural worldview where apparitions were common, maybe in the way that Julian Jaynes proposed that in the Bronze Age people heard communal voices.
 These weren’t mere hallucinations.
 It was central to the lived reality of their shared culture.